hamotime/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- VM in Azure (2 cpus, 8gb RAM minimum) running Windows 10 Pro
+- Create a VM in Azure (2 cpus, 8gb RAM minimum) running Windows 10 Pro
 - <a href="https://docs.osticket.com/en/latest/Getting%20Started/Installation.html">OSTicket Installation Files</a>.
-I recommend creating a folder in cloud storage, uploading all the installation files too it, then making a public link to it.
+I recommend creating a folder in cloud storage, uploading all the installation files to it, then creating a share link.
 That way you easily download them to your VM.

 <h2>Installation Steps</h2>